-Employers pay employer's National Insurance contributions on their employees' earnings and benefits.
+Employers pay National Insurance contributions on their employees' earnings and benefits.
 They are also responsible for collecting employees’ Class 1 National Insurance contributions and income tax deductions through the PAYE system.

 Employers pay ‘secondary’ Class 1 National Insurance contributions on their employees’ earnings.
-'Primary' Class 1 National Insurance contributions are an employee National Insurance (also collected through PAYE).
+'Primary' Class 1 National Insurance contributions are an employee National Insurance contribution (also collected through PAYE).

 Employer's National Insurance contributions are also payable on some employee benefits.
 The way these contributions are handled depends on the specific benefits being provided: